 Read: Wechat marketing Guide

 Luxury brands need to communicate more often with their online customers.
 In big cities, Chinese people are almost all online.
 To reach your target consumer and your potential consumer, offline marketing activities must integrate online marketing strategies.
-Brands need to publish informative content, interactive online activities by earning rewards or point systems, develop inquisitiveness, and providing shop and sale options on their social media accounts.
+You’ll have to publish informative content and interactive online activities that earn your customers rewards or point systems.
+It will help with developing inquisitiveness and loyalty.

 This is the reason why you can use the O2O strategy.
 This strategy which can also be called OtoO is the initial of Online to Offline.
 It refers to changes in the behavior of consumers who are now preparing their visit to points of sale (Offline) with the help of an analysis phase of the website on the Internet (Online).
 The expression O2O thus reminds us that nearly 90% of the retail trade is done directly in physical points of sale but that this activity is also impacted by the “Online”.